How to protect yourself from online scams

-2/10/2025Online scams are on the rise and phishing remains one of the most widespread tactics used by cybercriminals to steal personal information.
-Understanding how phishing works is the first step in protecting yourself from these digital threats.
+4/21/2026Online scams are on the rise and phishing remains one of the most widespread tactics used by cybercriminals to steal personal information.
+Understanding how scams work is the first step to protect yourself.

-Phishing is one of the tactics scammers use to trick people into revealing sensitive info, like bank account details, personal data or passwords.
+Phishing is one tactic scammers use to trick people into revealing sensitive info, like bank account details, personal data or passwords.
 It often involves fraudulent emails that appear trustworthy but are designed to deceive.
-These scammers may also use tactics such as text messages, known as Smishing, and phone calls, known as Vishing.
+Scammers may also use text messages, known as Smishing, phone calls, known as Vishing, or enticing fake online promotions or advertisements.

-A big part of our purpose is to help protect people in BC.
-To Keep British Columbians Moving Forward, we've compiled some helpful tips on how to recognize these threats and stay safe when you're online.
+At BCAA, a big part of our purpose is to protect people in BC, so here are some helpful tips on how to recognize these threats and stay safe when you're online.

 - Claim to have noticed suspicious activity or login attempts on your accounts.